 If you are living in Ontario but you are not living with HIV:

-- you want to make a Human Rights complaint about a health professional, you can contact the Human Rights Legal Support Centre www.hrlsc.on.ca/en/welcome.
+- You can contact the Human Rights Legal Support Centre www.hrlsc.on.ca/en/welcome.
 You can also contact your local community legal clinic to find out about services in your community.

 - The Law Society Referral Service (LSRS) of the Law Society of Ontario is an on-line service that provides a referral to a lawyer or paralegal for an in-person or phone consultation of up to 30 minutes at no charge: https://lsrs.lso.ca/lsrs/welcome.
 The LSRS crisis telephone for people in custody, in crisis, in a shelter or in a remote community without internet access is 416-947-5255 or toll-free 1-855-947-5255, Monday to Friday 9 am to 5 pm.
 The Law Society of Ontario was formerly the Law Society of Upper Canada.